-Aber Falls, in the village of Abergwyngregyn, is a waterfall well known as a stunning destination in the Snowdonia National Park.
+The stunning Aber Falls, near the village of Abergwyngregyn, is a well known destination in the Snowdonia National Park.
 Here in the village of Aber we are pleased to be able to welcome 50,000 visitors a year to take the walk up to Aber Falls and beyond into the Carneddau.
-Some drive up and take advantage of one of the two car parks we run (just £2 a day and all funds go to improving amenities in the village), others park in the free car park at the bottom of the village and walk up.
-Taking this option means you walk past Ty Pwmp, which houses an exhibition of the history of Aber and the Princes of Gwynedd who had a court here.

 Abergwyngregyn is a small picturesque village with a long and varied history which nestles in a valley at the northern edge of the Carneddau mountain range.